-Honorable Mayor and City Council City of Northfield, Minnesota We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial auditor contained in Overnment auditing Standards issued by the Comprolate General of the United states, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate maining fund information of the City of Northfield, Minnesola (the City), as of and for the year ended December 31, 2016, which collectively comprise the City's basic financial statements and they issued on report there and the all on claudit the financial statements and Hospital discretely presented component unit.
+Honorable Mayor and City Council City of Northfield, Minnesota We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial auditor contained in Overnment auditing Standards issued by the Comprolute General of the United states, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate maining fund information of the City of Northfield, Minnesola (the City), as of and for the year ended December 31, 2016, which collectively comprise the City's basic financial statements and they issued on report there and ated June 12, 2017.
+We did not audit the financial statements and Hospital discretely presented component unit.
 Those financial statements were audited by other auditors, whose report dated April 18, 2017, expressed an unmodified opinion on those statements.